chimpler/python-functional-guide/README.md

 > list(res)
 [2, 4]
 ```

-Note: There is also a `map` function but it returns a list and not a generator
+Note: There is also a `map` function but it returns a list and not a generator:

 Or more readable using a list comprehension:
 ```python